Substantial risk (LCWRA)

 Case law

-Commentary: In the reported case [2015] AACR 10 (IM), a three judge panel of the Upper Tribunal held that a decision maker is required to predict and provide evidence of what work-related activity is available to a claimant in their area when potential risk to health is considered.
-The individual characteristics of the claimant must also be considered (with greater care taken the greater the vulnerabilities evident in the claimant) [2016] UKUT 170 (AAC), along with the immediate effects of the decision on capability and the consequences of undertaking work-related activity [2013] AACR 32 (AH) (applying principles set out in Charlton).
+Commentary: In [2015] AACR 10 (IM), a three-judge Upper Tribunal panel held that decision makers must predict and provide evidence of the work-related activity available to a claimant locally when assessing potential health risks, taking individual vulnerabilities into account ([2016] UKUT 170 (AAC)) and considering both immediate effects on capability and the consequences of undertaking work-related activity ([2013] AACR 32 (AH) (applying Charlton principles).

-Despite IM, and the subsequent guidance in DMG Memo 1/18, Judge Wright highlights in [2020] UKUT 210 (AAC) and [2021] UKUT 132 (AAC) the continued failure of the Department to provide an accurate list showing the least and most onerous forms of work-related activity that are available for the claimant to undertake, and the failure of First-tier Tribunals to pick up on this omission.
+Despite IM and guidance in DMG Memo 1/18, Judge Wright highlights in [2020] UKUT 210 (AAC) and [2021] UKUT 132 (AAC) the Department’s continued failure to provide an accurate list showing the least and most onerous work-related activity, and tribunals’ failure to address this omission.

 -